 Public Sand Pile

-DPW's sand and salt supplies in the sheds on Bisson Avenue are for DPW use only.
-No residents or businesses should be using those materials.
+DPW’s sand and salt supplies in the sheds on Bisson Avenue are for DPW use only.
+No residents or businesses are allowed to use the materials in those sheds.